NillionNetwork/nillion-docs/docs/blacklight/verify/network.md

 # NIL Contract

-The current contract for NIL on the L2 is at:
+The current contracts for NIL on the L2 are at:

 | Property        | Value                                           |
 | --------------- | ----------------------------------------------- |